dhruva-patar/prompt-token-optimization-framework/README.md

 # LLM Prompt Compression & Optimization Framework (PTOF)
 > A deterministic prompt optimization algorithm for improving LLM input quality before inference.

-PTOF optimizes prompts for both token efficiency and response quality.
+PTOF optimizes prompts for both token efficiency and response quality — balancing compression with clarity.

 PTOF is a rule-based framework that standardizes, compresses, and structures prompts for Large Language Models.